 Leader as Coach

 The workforce continues to grow more diverse and cross-generational.
 How can leaders engage, excite, develop, and motivate?
-How do you coach in ways that support people’s agility and continuous learning in the face of constant change within the organization — and in the world?
+How can they build belonging for everyone on their team?
+How can they coach in ways that support people’s agility and continuous learning in the face of constant change within the organization — and in the world?

 You need leaders who see talent strategically, in the same way they’d think about marketing, product differentiation, and the bottom line.

-And leaders who can spot, recruit, grow, and keep talent engaged win the day.
+And leaders who can spot, recruit, grow, and retain a diverse talent pool win the day.

 Leader as Coach